lml/fine_print/README.md

                             :except => :index
 ```

 You should only try to get signatures when you have a user who is logged in
 (FinePrint will raise an exception if you try to get a non-logged in user to sign
 an agreement, as that does not make any sense).
 This normally means that before
-the call to `fine_print_get_signature` you should call whatever `before_filter`
+the call to `fine_print_get_signatures` you should call whatever `before_filter`
 gets a user to login.

 Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls,
 FinePrint provides a `fine_print_skip_signatures` method.
 This method takes the same
-arguments as, and can be called either before or after, `fine_print_get_signatures`.
+arguments as before_filter, and can be called either before or after `fine_print_get_signatures`.

 One way you may want to use these methods is to require signatures in every controller
 by default, and then to skip them in certain situations, e.g.:

 ```rb